emscripten-core/emscripten/site/source/docs/api_reference/fiber.h.rst

   .. c:member:: asyncify_data_t asyncify_data

     Asyncify data structure.
-Used to unwind and rewind the call stack when switching fibers under Asyncify (unused under JSPI).
+Used to unwind and rewind the call stack when switching fibers under Asyncify (under JSPI, only rewind_id is used).

 .. c:type:: asyncify_data_t